Frequently asked questions

 Cohesion policy resources are allocated on a geographical basis, giving priority to less developed areas.

 As regards European resources, regions with per capita GDP of less than 75% of the EU average are the largest recipients of funds through projects to foster their growth and convergence.
-During the programming periods, Italian regions have been divided into “Objective 1/Objective 2” regions (until 2000-2006), “Convergence/Competitiveness” regions (in 2007-2013), and “Less-developed/Transition/More-developed” regions (in 2014-2020).
+During the programming periods, Italian regions have been divided into “Objective 1/Objective 2” regions (until 2000-2006), “Convergence/Competitiveness” regions (in 2007-2013), and “Less-developed/Transition/More-developed” regions (in 2014-2020 and 2021-2027).

 In 2007-2013, the “Convergence” regions were Calabria, Campania, Puglia and Sicily, with Basilicata receiving transitional support.
 All of the others were “Competitiveness” regions.